J0t4s/solo-random-passaword-generator/README.md

 - Copy the password to clipboard.

 # Links
-- url do site Live: soon...
+- url do site Live: [https://j0t4s.github.io/solo-random-passaword-generator/]

 # Built with
 - HTML5